oriskami/oriskami-node/README.md

 Ubivar is an API that takes over the hassle of automatically screening e-payment for frauds.

-Ubivar routes e-commerce transactions given their risk; by default the three routing outcomes are rejection, manual verification, and acceptance and the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway and `labels` define the *a
+Ubivar routes e-commerce transactions given their risk.
+By default the three routing outcomes are rejection, manual verification, and acceptance and the two elementary resources are the `transactions` and the `labels`.  `Transactions` are online sales pushed to your payment gateway and `labels` define the *a